minnelab/minnelab.github.io/maia.markdown

 By connecting researchers, clinicians, and infrastructure in a single platform, MAIA bridges the critical gap between **medical AI research and clinical adoption**, accelerating the translation of innovative models into solutions that truly impact patient care.

 ---
+### Current Usage

+MAIA has been the **main research platform** at KTH in the **Division of Biomedical Imaging** for the past two years, serving over **80 PhD students, Master students, postdocs, and participants in master-level courses**.

+On the clinical side, a deployment at the **Radiology Department of Karolinska University Hospital** is enabling **closer collaboration between AI researchers and radiologists**.
+MAIA is currently used for projects including:

+- **MRI bone metastasis segmentation**
+- **Brain MRI metastasis segmentation**

+In these projects, AI researchers develop models directly from raw **DICOM images** imported into the MAIA platform, while radiologists play a key role in several steps, including **active learning** and **smart annotation** to refine predicted lesions.
+This integrated workflow ensures that AI models are both technically robust and clinically relevant.

+---
 ### Current and Future Directions

 We are exploring the integration of **large language models (LLMs)** into radiology workflows to enable **automatic report generation** directly from medical images and corresponding segmentation masks as **ROIs**.